blake-regalia/gulp-soda.js/README.md

     // map subdirectories within './lib' to a range
     domain: {
-        main: [  // an array maps a single input dir to multiple outputs 'es5: dist.es5',  // the colon `:` indicates a dest dir to override the default 'es6: dist.es6',
+        server: [  // an array maps a single input dir to multiple outputs 'es5: dist.es5',  // the colon `:` indicates a dest dir to override the default 'es6: dist.es6',
         ],